Ezra 7 – Ezra’s Return from Babylon

 iv.
 “As messengers of the will of God, they took the place of the prophets, with this difference: instead of receiving new revelations, they explained and applied the old.
 Of this new order, Ezra was at once the founder and type.”
 (Morgan)

 v.
 With critical theories in fashion since the enlightenment it became popular to say that Ezra, or others in his day, actually first compiled the Pentateuch (or more) from various written and oral traditions they gathered.
 Yet this verse alone (which the LORD God of Israel had given) shows this is wrong.
 As Derek Kidner observed, “Incidentally the present verse shares none of the doubts of some modern criticism over the antiquity (Moses) or the authority (the Lord) of the law, nor does it see Ezra as a reviser or compiler.
 He is concerned with it as something given.”

 c.
-The king granted him all his request: Again, the favor of God towards Jerusalem and the Jewish people is again evident.
+The king granted him all his request: The favor of God towards Jerusalem and the Jewish people is again evident.
 The great generosity of the king was because the hand of the LORD his God was upon him.